Cátedra 5G Telefónica Universidad de Málaga

 Biographies:

 Jorge Carrión was born in Tarragona in 1976 but has spent most of his life in Mataró and Barcelona.
 He holds a PhD in Humanities from the Pompeu Fabra University in Barcelona and is co-director of the Master's Degree in Literary Creation at the UPF-BSM (together with José María Micó).
 He has lived in Buenos Aires, Rosario and Chicago.
-He publishes regularly in various media, including La Vanguardia Infobae.
+He publishes regularly in various media, including La Vanguardia e Infobae.
 For seven years he was the cultural critic for the Spanish editions of the New York Times (five years) and the Washington Post (two).
 He is the author of the novels The Dead, The Orphans, The Tourists, The Departed, Membrane, All Museums are science fiction novels; and of several non-fiction books, among them Australia.
 A Journey, Teleshakespeare, Bookshops, Barcelona.
-Book of passages, Against Amazon Viral.
+Book of passages, Against Amazon y Viral.
 He curated the exhibitions The Sebald Variations of the Centre de Cultura Contemporània de Barcelona and All the libraries of tomorrow at the Koldo Mitxelena cultural centre in San Sebastian.
 He has published two comic books with Sagar: Barcelona.
 The junkyard wanderers y Gothic; and with Javier Olivares, Shakespeare & Cervantes y Warburg & Beach.
 He is the author and narrator of the podcast Solaris, sound essays, and Echoes.
 It has been translated into fifteen languages.

 Agustín Linares has worked for 16 years as a professor of electronic art at the Faculty of Fine Arts, combining teaching with the production of interactive works and collaboration with other artists in the exploration of digital art.
 He has contributed to contemporary debate through various publications on art and transhumanism.
 Responsible for visual communication at the Vice-Rectorate for Culture, his work as a curator has led to more than 30 exhibitions, often promoting proposals that merge technology and creativity.
 In addition, I perform institutional functions as secretary of the Chair of Flamencology of Malaga, I am also part of the DIANA research group and of the University Institute for Research in Mechatronic Engineering, and I hold the position of Vice-President of the Historical Botanical Garden of Malaga as head of exhibitions.
 My career reflects a constant commitment to innovation and the integration of different contemporary artistic and scientific disciplines.